 - Cash for keys.
 If you really get stuck with bad tenants, offer them money to break their lease early and move out

 - Form an LLC.
 I’m not going to get into the weeds, but your investment properties should be under an LLC.
-This limits your liability and protects you from lawsuits resulting from any rental property you own (not that these are at all common, but it will help you sleep better at night)
+This limits your liability and protects you from lawsuits resulting from any rental property you own (not that these are at all common, but it will help you sleep better at night).
+Here is a guide to help in creating your real estate asset protection plan.

 These are the 5 biggest downsides to real estate investing that I have personally encountered and hear a lot of prospective investors really worry about.